bilalkhateeb/Arizona-Crashes/bilal/src/ArizonaCrashes.md

 <div style="width:90%; margin-top: 0px; margin-left: 20px; font-size:17px">
-  Arizona’s roads weave through a landscape as diverse as its counties—from the bustling streets of Phoenix in Maricopa County to the remote highways cutting through the Navajo Nation in Apache County.
+  Arizona’s roads weave through a landscape as diverse as its counties—from the bustling streets of Phoenix in Maricopa County to the remote highways cutting through the Navajo Nation and Apache County.
 Yet, each county tells a different tale when it comes to traffic safety, with its own unique challenges.
 As we delve into the data, we uncover stories of policy changes, infrastructure investments, and community responses that have shaped the safety of Arizona’s